skgufraan/tindog/README.md

 # tindog
-This website made by Complete Bootstrap.
+This website is Complete Responsive.